KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 curl -X PATCH -H "Content-Type: application/sparql-update" -d "INSERT DATA { <ex:s3> <ex:p3> <ex:o3> }" http://localhost:3000/a/b/c
 ```
 The above command will append the triple `<ex:s3> <ex:p3> <ex:o3>.` to the RDF resource,
-which can be verified by GETting http://localhost:3000/a/b/c .
+which can be verified by GETting http://localhost:3000/a/b/c.

+[N3 Patch](https://solid.github.io/specification/protocol#n3-patch) was recently added as a requirement
+to the Solid specification so this will be added to CSS in the near future.

 #### DELETE a resource
-Finally, DELETE can be used to remove resources.
+Finally, DELETE is used to remove resources.

 ```shell
 curl -X DELETE http://localhost:3000/a/b/c
 ```

-This will completely remove the resource from the server.
+This completely removes the resource from the server.
 The parent containers will remain,
 so http://localhost:3000/a/ and http://localhost:3000/a/b/ still exist.

 ### Using a different configuration
-The server we have been using so far has been running with a memory backend,
+The server we used so far has been running with a memory backend,
-which means all data will be lost when the server is stopped.
+which means all data is lost when the server is stopped.
 There are many ways to configure CSS and several default configurations are provided that can be used.
 When starting the server with `npm start` the server will default to a memory-based configuration.